Banking Basics

 Such freezes are grounded in identifying specific behavioral patterns or substantial financial transactions that raise suspicion.

-This measure aims to prevent money laundering, fraud, and other potential violations.
-Additionally, the involvement of law enforcement can trigger a bank-initiated freeze, primarily for investigative purposes.
+This measure prevents money laundering, fraud, and other potential violations.
+Law enforcement can trigger a bank-initiated freeze, primarily for investigative purposes.

 Bank account protection